ryubidragonfire/wth-ml-workshop/day-2.md

 Please get ready the following BEFORE the workshop:
 - Python 3.x
-- git account (if you would like to share your learnings/projects/thoughts)
+- github account (if you would like to share your learnings/projects/thoughts)
+- email me your github username, so that I can add you to this repository as a collaborator, so that you can also update the pages.

 **What is Data**